bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                .. code:: src

-                  # sudo insmod hello-5.ko mystring="bebop" mybyte=255 myintArray=-1
+                  # sudo insmod hello-5.ko mystring="bebop" mybyte=255 myintarray=-1
                   mybyte is an 8 bit integer: 255 myshort is a short integer: 1
                   myint is an integer: 20
                   mylong is a long integer: 9999
                   mystring is a string: bebop
-                  myintArray is -1 and 420
+                  myintarray is -1 and 420

                   # rmmod hello-5
                   Goodbye, world 5

                   # sudo insmod hello-5.ko mystring="supercalifragilisticexpialidocious" \
-                  > mybyte=256 myintArray=-1,-1
+                  > mybyte=256 myintarray=-1,-1
                   mybyte is an 8 bit integer: 0
                   myshort is a short integer: 1
                   myint is an integer: 20
                   mylong is a long integer: 9999
                   mystring is a string: supercalifragilisticexpialidocious
-                  myintArray is -1 and -1
+                  myintarray is -1 and -1

                   # rmmod hello-5
                   Goodbye, world 5